 Welcome Address by Professor Kenneth Young,

-The Shaw Prize is an international award, dedicated to honouring individuals, regardless of race, nationality, gender and religious belief, who have achieved significant breakthroughs in academic and scientific research or applications, and whose works have resulted in positive and profound impacts on mankind.
+The Shaw Prize is an international award, dedicated to honouring individuals, regardless of race, nationality, gender and religious belief, who have achieved significant breakthroughs in academic and scientific research or applications, and whose work has resulted in a positive and profound impact on mankind.

 Recipients of the Prize are all internationally acclaimed scholars and scientists.
 Thanks to the effort of members of the Selection Committees and colleagues of the Foundation, the Prize has built up its prestige worldwide within a short period of time.

 We look forward to greater success of the Prize in the years to come.